Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/vmware/vmware_terraform_winsrv/vmware_winsrv2k19_template/_index.md

 ## Prerequisites

-> **NOTE: This guide assumes that you have some VMware vSphere familiarity and you have knowledge on how to install Windows Server.
-It is also does not designed to go over either VMware and/or Windows best-practices.**
+> **Note:** This guide assumes that you have some VMware vSphere familiarity and you have knowledge on how to install Windows Server.
+It is also does not designed to go over either VMware and/or Windows best-practices.

 - [Download the latest Windows Server ISO file](https://www.microsoft.com/windows-server/trial)